ANALYSIS-The $15 billion scramble for Japan's Toshiba went from bang to whimper

 Major activist shareholders are expected to exit, people familiar with the matter said.
 Some, including top shareholder Effissimo Capital Management, could make huge profits, having bought their shares cheaply in a 2017 bailout.

-Other investors who have held Toshiba longer may not be so lucky: the offer price represents a 15% discount from a December 2014 high.
+Other investors may not be so lucky: the offer price represents a 15% discount from December 2014, before the accounting scandal.
+It also represents a 22% discount to the lifetime high hit in June last year.

 Many of the 23 companies investing alongside JIP have ties to Toshiba.
 Some were introduced to JIP by Toshiba's management, some of the people said, declining to be identified because the information is not public.